rileythai/example-hugo-obsidian/content/about/index.md

 ## Example Site

-To run this site yourself:
+To run this site yourself with no dev.

 ```
 hugo server